You will usually have to pay Council Tax on an empty home.

 Second home premium exceptions

-From April 2025, Councils can charge a premium of up to 100% additional Council Tax on second homes.
+From 1 April 2025, Councils can charge a premium of up to 100% additional Council Tax on second homes.
+We will begin charging this premium on second homes from 1 April 2026.

 The Government recognises that there may be instances where it may be inappropriate for these premiums to apply and has made regulations to provide exceptions to these premiums.
 These will come into effect from 1 April 2025.